Discover Amsterdam

 Image from Zina Selene

-Concealed inside Huis Vasari, also home to the Vrije Academie, is a beautiful inner courtyard garden characteristic of an canal house.
-Huis Vasari itself is far from a typical museum, however, is home to many lectures, workshops and walking tours dedicated to arts and culture.
-Nowadays, Huis Vasari also boasts their own espresso bar, Bar Vasari.
-With many exhibitions on show, this unique museum is an unmissable jewel in Amsterdam's beautiful canal belt.
+Concealed inside Huis Vasari, also home to the Vrije Academie, is a beautiful inner courtyard garden characteristic of a canal house.
+Huis Vasari is far from a typical museum; however, it is home to many lectures, workshops and walking tours dedicated to arts and culture.
+Nowadays, Huis Vasari also boasts their espresso bar, Bar Vasari.
+With many exhibitions, this unique museum is an unmissable jewel in Amsterdam's beautiful canal belt.